 The Monarch butterfly season begins in early spring as the iconic orange and black butterflies begin their northward migration from their wintering grounds in Mexico.
 As they fly north they seek milkweed plants (plants in the Asclepias genus).
 Known as host plants, milkweeds are the only plants upon which the female Monarch will deposit her eggs, and they are the only plants upon which the growing caterpillars feed.

-A 100 square foot garden of native plants is ideal to support Monarchs, but simply choosing the right plants can attract them.
-A few well chosen native plants can be added to existing gardens, and with a few clusters of Milkweed in the mix, you may start to see Monarchs.
-The top three elements you need for a Monarch garden are:
+A 100 square foot garden of native plants is ideal for Monarch support.
+A few well chosen native plants can also be added to an existing garden – if a few clusters of Milkweed are included in the mix, you may start to see Monarchs.
+The top three elements you n,eed for a Monarch garden are:

 A good butterfly spot should get 6 hours or more of full sun a day.
 Ideally, the location will give shelter from the wind as well.
 The sunny side of a garage or along a solid fence in the sun offers enough protection.
 Any well-drained soil is acceptable, and the plants you choose should be based on what soil you have.

 - HOST PLANTS.

 Choose at least two species of plants from the Asclepias genus (Milkweed or Butterflyweed) for host plants.
-The milkweeds that you choose will depend upon your soil:
+The Asclepias species that you choose will depend upon your soil:

 If you have Dry Sandy soil - Butterflyweed, Whorled Milkweed, Showy Milkweed, Common Milkweed.

 If you have Loamy soil - Sullivant’s Milkweed, Butterflyweed, Whorled Milkweed, Showy Milkweed, Common Milkweed, Red Milkweed.